 When you suffer an injury while on the job, it is important for the well-being of you and your family that you receive the compensation you are owed from all parties that are responsible for your injury.
-Often that means that you will need to file a lawsuit against someone other than your employer.
-At Pathway Law Firm, our resourceful attorneys are skilled at reviewing cases and determining all parties that are responsible for their clients injuries and pursuing them for the compensation their clients deserve.
+Often, that means you will need to file a lawsuit against someone other than your employer, specifically a third party personal injury claim.
+At Pathway Law Firm, our resourceful attorneys are skilled at reviewing cases, determining all parties responsible for their client’s injuries, and pursuing them for the compensation their clients deserve.

 Table of Contents: